 - Use wax based pulling compound for the runs greater than 20 meters for semi conductive insulated wires.

 - While pulling the wires care should be taken to not insert the pull tension greater than the manufacturer allowed limits.

 Cable Pulling & Termination

-- Install the tags / labels as per project specifications and as per approved material submittals.
+- Install the tags / labels as per project specifications and as per approved material submittal for Cables and Wires.

 - Cables shall be identified at feeders i.e. the sending and receiving ends (outgoing cables in SMDB’s and final DB’s) about 50mm below the gland.

-- Identification labels shall be provided at all positions where cable changes direction and each side of the wall or floor slab and where cables are in multiple runs.
+- Identification labels shall be provided at all positions where cables and wires change direction and each side of the wall or floor slab and where cables are in multiple runs.

 - Cores of cables connecting control gear, thermostats, valves etc will also be identified and shall be fitted with identification sleeves bearing the same marking as the terminals of the apparatus to which these are connected.

 - For cables at feeders, identification will be done as per specification and approved materials.